How to Make Beeswax Ornaments

 This post may contain affiliate links and/or advertisements, which means that Homestead How-To earns advertising fees or commissions if you click on a link or make a purchase.
 As an Amazon Affiliate, we earn commission on qualified purchases.
 Visit our affiliate disclosure page to learn more.
 The views expressed by authors on this site are based on their experiences only; Homestead-How To in no way provides any warranty, expressed or implied, toward the content of these articles.
 Please use at your own risk.

 Beeswax holiday ornaments are a great gift for friends and family.
 They are easy to make with just a few simple supplies, and they smell beautiful!
+You can package your beeswax ornaments into a box with a ribbon for a gift that looks gift store quality.
+They make great gifts for teachers, neighbors, and friends.

-The process to make them beeswax ornaments simple, but the options to personalize them are plentiful!
+The process to make beeswax ornaments simple, but the options to personalize them are plentiful!
 Because they are made in silicone molds, you can choose from hundreds of shapes – from snowflakes and Christmas Trees to bees or trucks!

 Supplies for Making Beeswax Ornaments